100+ Examples of Hard Skills for Your Resume

-Written by Jobseeker, Editorial Team • Last updated on July 2, 2024
+Written by Sarah Edwards, Author • Last updated on January 28, 2026

+So should you include common hard skills on your resume?
 For almost everyone, including hard skills on your resume will be beneficial.
+In fact, 98.7% of HR professionals value quantifiable achievements in resumes (1).
 Listing your hard skills is a way to show that you read the job description, you are qualified for the position, and you recognize your own value.

 Here are some examples of hard skills to add to your resume, grouped by category: